Fundraising ideas

 Quick summary: Do something drastic to your hair.
 Ask for donations beforehand as well as on the day.

-Bonus options: Really pushed for time?
+Bonus options: Pushed for time?
 Choose a temporary colour spray that will take you moments to apply.
 Ready to go bold?
-Get a radical new haircut.
-Or a head shave (if you have clippers at home, you might not even need to go to the hairdresser or barber).
+Get a radical new haircut or a head shave.

-Make it a success: This one is pretty straightforward, but these pointers on using social media for fundraising are worth a read.
-Or these tips are for you if you’re not on social media.
+Make it a success: Read these pointers on using social media for fundraising, or these tips if you’re not on social media.

 Set up an online fundraiser for your special day